manetu/policyengine/docs/docs/deployment/architecture.md

 See [Embedded Go Library](/integration/go-library) for complete usage details and configuration options.

 :::info
-The embedded library is available only in the Open Source Edition.
+The embedded library is available only in the Community Edition.
 Premium Edition features require the HTTP API integration.
 :::

 ### 2. Sidecar Pattern